Tom Mostyn - His Life and Works

 Many of his earliest works were strongly influenced by the strong anti-"Victorian Materialist" sentiment of his teacher Sir Hubert Von Herkomer (whose school he entered in 1893).
-In these works Mostyn depicted the poverty of the working classes in the style of the realists, an effective way of raising social consciousness.
+In these works, Mostyn depicted the poverty of the working classes in the style of the realists, an effective way of raising social consciousness.
 Among his most important works from this period are The Torrent (R.A.
 1895), The Dreamers (R.A.
-1897 and illustrated below) and The Doss-house (R.A.
+1897 included here) and The Doss-house (R.A.
 1905).

 However, Mostyn also had a lighter side that followed the traditions of many more traditional Victorian artists.
-During the early part of his career he painted a number of sumptuous Victorian garden scenes that featured homes with formal gardens or thatched cottages surrounded by lush and colorful flowers - a typical example is illustrated below.
+During the early part of his career, he painted a number of sumptuous Victorian garden scenes that featured homes with formal gardens or thatched cottages surrounded by lush and colorful flowers.

 The late 1890's also found the artist experimenting with religious images, for which he received recognition as " one of the few modern painters who can paint a religious picture with absolute sin-cerity" (Daily Mail, June 27, 1907).
 Although he readily changed styles, Mostyn was always praised.